dozingcat/CardsWithCats/assets/doc/about.md

 A round starts with each player making a bid, which is a declaration of how many tricks they expect to win.
 Bids of zero (called "nil") are treated specially; see the Scoring section.
 After all players have made a bid, the first bidder (this rotates every round) leads the first trick.
-Spades cannot be led until a spade has been played on a previous trick.

 ### Scoring
 If you and your partner make your combined bid, you score 10 points for each trick that you bid.